-Already this association has explored the teaching of French in many contexts around the globe.
-The Documents pour l’histoire du français langue étrangère ou seconde, the scholarly journal of the SIHFLES, has more than 50 issues, some of which are available online, https://journals.openedition.org/dhfles/.
+This association has already explored the teaching of French in many contexts around the globe.
+The Documents pour l’histoire du français langue étrangère ou seconde, the scholarly journal of the SIHFLES, has more than 65 issues, which are all available online, https://journals.openedition.org/dhfles/.
 The research in Documents touches on many scientific disciplines and social practices : linguistic and education policies (in different countries at different times), didactic and methodological aspects related to theories of teaching and learning, the study of language teachers and the context of their work, the evolution of institutions, the study of reference manuals (dictionaries, grammar books, reading books, etc.) including questions related to their inventory and analysis, etc.

 A major part of this effort is rediscovering teaching manuals of all sorts, collections of dialogues, guides to grammar and pronunciation, dictionaries, treatises on language pedagogy.
 Hundreds have been described in the pages of this journal, and many more are waiting to be discovered.